coder-harsh/swiggy-clone/README.md

 -local state variable's scope is inside that component

 -useState variable mein agar array/object rahega and use variable ko hum agar const se v define karenge to error nhi dega.

+#types of routing

+-Server side routing: When routing happend, network call will be there. ex: anchor tag -Client Side routing: when routing happend, network call will not be there. ex: link to

+in client side routing: when routing happend, there will be interchange of component.

+This is why react is for single page application as only one page loads then there is interchange of components with client side routing.